liver

 Hepatocytes

-What are hepatocytes?
-A hepatocyte is a type of cell that is found in the liver.
-What do hepatocytes do?
-Hepatocytes are very active and versatile cells that help to keep the body healthy and balanced.
-They are also able to regenerate when they are damaged or lost.
-The functions of a hepatocyte include: Making …
+A hepatocyte is a type of cell found in the liver.
+They are very active and versatile cells that help to keep the body healthy and balanced.
+Hepatocytes can also regenerate when they are damaged or lost.
+The functions of a hepatocyte include: Making proteins needed for blood clotting, transporting substances, and fighting infections.
+Storing carbohydrates …

 Read More »